ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 The padding length is calculated as:
 `padding_len = (3 - (16 + component_len) % 3) % 3`

+Important: The `components_xof` maintains state across all components.
+After generating the SIV for component N, the XOF can be updated with component N+1's plaintext.
+This chaining ensures that each component's encryption depends on all previous components, enabling the prefix-preserving property.

 ## Component Decryption